avardhineni/DevOps-Projects/3.JavaLoginApp-CICD-Pipeline/README.md

 3. For configuring SonarQube and JFrog nothing has to be installed, All the commands are ran from Maven.
 4. For CD pipelines I need to install Ansible, Docker, Docker_py, Kubectl, Helm.

 As of now I am installing all these tools in Jenkins control node.
-If using Jenkins Agent, I need to make sure that all these components are installed in each slave node.
+If using Jenkins Agent, I need to make sure that all these components are installed on agent node.

 ### B. Planning for Credentials